 The Case Management Department provides an array of direct services to the court and general public.
 The following services are provided by this department:

-- Jury Services in accordance with jury management standards and Court policies
+- Jury Services Section – manages all civil and criminal jury issues in compliance with jury management standards and Court policies.

 Mary Kay Stirling